Palmyra-Macedon High School: Athletics

-The Pal-Mac mascot is the Red Raiders, a red-tailed hawk.
-The school district changed their mascot to a hawk because the previous mascot, a Native American, was deemed offensive by the mascot committee.
+The Pal-Mac nickname is the Red Raiders, while the mascot is a red-tailed hawk.
+The school district changed their mascot to a hawk in 2017 because the previous mascot, a Native American, was deemed offensive by the mascot committee.
 The former mascot was the Red Devils until 1961.

 Pal-Mac has a strong tradition of success in many of its varsity sports, especially basketball and wrestling, winning multiple New York State Championships.
 Other varsity sports offered include football, cheerleading, cross country, golf, soccer, swimming, volleyball, baseball, softball, lacrosse, tennis, and track and field.
 Pal-Mac offers 22 varsity sports in all, as well as many junior varsity and modified teams.
 All Pal-Mac teams participate in Section V of the New York State Public High School Athletic Association.

 In 2005, the Pal-Mac boys basketball team won the Class B New York State Championship.
 It was the first state championship by a Pal-Mac sports team.
 Representative James T. Walsh honored the team, the leading scorer Anthony Hall, and the team coach Chip Tatro, in Congress.